neilyio/ultra-scroll/README.md

 > If you don't scroll with a high-speed device (modern mouse or
 > track-pad), no. If you do, but aren't sure, here's a good test to try:
 >
-> Open a big, heavy-duty emacs buffer, full screen on your largest
+> Open a heavy emacs buffer full screen on your largest monitor.
+While
-> monitor.
-While scrolling smoothly such that lines would move across
+> scrolling smoothly such that lines would move across your window's
-> your window's full height in about 5 seconds, *can you easily read the
+> full height in about 5 seconds, *can you easily read the text you
-> content you see*, without stopping?
-Is the text as clear scrolling
+> see*, without stopping, in both directions?
+Now, try this exercise
-> down as it is up?
-Now, try this exercise again with your browser – I
+> again with your browser – I bet it's *very* readable there.
+Shouldn't
-> bet it's *very* readable there.
-Shouldn't emacs be like this?
+> emacs be like this?
 >
-> If you scroll buffers with large images, this is also a good reason to
+> If you scroll buffers with tall images visible, this is also a good
-> give `ultra-scroll` a try.
+> reason to give `ultra-scroll` a try.

 ## Compatibility, Installation, and Usage